SWE-UniStuttgart/Qlunc/Preview.md

 Qlunc is a softare that aims to quantify errors when measuring with a lidar device.
 The code has an objected oriented structure; using python objects and simulating real lidar components the code puts all together in modules to eventually build up a lidar digital twin.

+# Creating lidar device:

-The user creates an instance of each lidar component, including its functional parameters and defining the function that is used to obtain the specific components uncertainty.
-Then, each module (also python objects) is "filled" with the corresponding components and its uncertainty is computed following uncertainty expansion according GUM.
-Once each component is 'ensembled', the lidar object is created and the modules included.
-As a result we obtain the lidara modules digital twins, the desired lidar digital twin, uncertainty of which is computed again by following GUM suggestions about uncertaity expansion.
+The user creates an instance of each lidar component (python class), including its functional parameters and defining the function that is used to obtain the specific components uncertainty.
+Then, each module (also python objects) is "filled" with the corresponding components and their uncertainties are computed following uncertainty expansion according GUM.
+Once each component is 'ensembled' building up the different modules, the lidar object is created and the modules included.
+As a result the desired lidar digital twin is created, uncertainty of which is computed again by following GUM suggestions about uncertaity expansion.

+# Creating atmospheric conditions
 The user creates also atmospheric scenarios to account for the different atmospheric conditions the lidar has to deal with.
 Atmospheric inputs, basically temperature and humidity, either single values or time series coming from peripherals are both accepted.